dchambers/iterizerjs/README.md

 npm test
 ```

-which runs all the tests in _jasmine-node_, and the main spec tests in Firefox and Chrome.
+which runs all the tests in Node.js (using _mocha_), and the main spec tests in Firefox and Chrome (using _karma_).
 You can run the tests against Firefox and Chrome, with automatic re-runs as files are changed, using the command:

 ``` shell
 npm run test-browser